 Where there is an exceptional increase in national demand for ICU products, they will be suspended with immediate effect.
 Any other product suspensions will be managed outside of this process via the normal route.

 Currently, there are suspensions in place across a number of categories.
-Please read ICN 1046 in our Useful Links section for further information on the affected codes and available product listings.
+Please read ICN 1046 for ICU Clinical Consumables, or ICN 1325 for Respiratory Syncytial Virus products, in our Useful Links section for further information on the affected codes and available product listings.

 What to do if you need to order a suspended product